Celebrating Our Learning At Yale

 As we strive towards a 100% graduation rate at Yale, we are using a comprehensive tiered system of support for student interventions.
 We recognize the dynamic nature of students as they navigate through different zones of learning and well being.
 We are committed to addressing the diverse needs of our students by employing a range of strategies.
 Whether a student requires academic assistance, emotional support, or a combination of both, our tiered intervention approach ensures that we can provide timely and targeted assistance.
 By fostering a nurturing environment, we aim to empower students to thrive academically and emotionally.
 Our LSS teachers are continuously engaged with classroom teachers to enhance their ability to recognize and respond to the ever-changing needs of our students ensuring that they receive the personalized support required to succeed in both their academic endeavors and overall well-being.

-We are proud of last year’s 100% graduation rate for our Indigenous students in 2023.
-The success of our Indigenous program is a testament to the outstanding collaboration among our dedicated team of Indigenous Support Workers, Indigenous teacher, counsellors, vice-principals, and student case managers and teachers.
-Through our close working relationship and commitment to student success, we achieved a remarkable 100% Indigenous graduation rate in 2023.
-This achievement is attributed to our proactive approach, including bi-monthly meetings where stakeholders convene to comprehensively review student needs and celebrate successes.
+We are proud to announce that in 2024, our Indigenous students achieved an impressive 98% graduation rate.
+This success is a testament to the outstanding collaboration among our dedicated team of Indigenous Support Workers, Indigenous teachers, counselors, vice-principals, student case managers, and teachers.
+Our proactive approach, which includes bi-monthly meetings where stakeholders convene to comprehensively review student needs and celebrate successes, has been crucial.
 These regular gatherings allow us to address challenges promptly and tailor our support to meet the unique requirements of each student.
-The pride we take in our exceptional team is reflected in the positive outcomes for our Indigenous students, showcasing the effectiveness of a collaborative and student-centered approach in fostering educational success and empowering our Indigenous youth for a brighter future.
+The pride we take in our exceptional team is reflected in the positive outcomes for our Indigenous students.
+This achievement showcases the effectiveness of a collaborative and student-centered approach in fostering educational success and empowering our Indigenous youth for a brighter future.

 Diving Into Perspective & Significance